dianshane/myvim/INSTALL.md

 **YOU ARE USING ALL OF THE ABOVE AT YOUR OWN RISK!**

-Disclamer: All of the above mentioned software and/or website matterial is not owned by me but by the respectful owner according to the licence under which its published!
+:warning:**DISCLAMER**: All of the above mentioned software and/or website matterial is not owned by me but by the respectful owner according to the licence under which its published!

 Concerning my code: unless optherwize stated it is usable under the GPL licence as described in the LICENCE file